-The final day to register to vote in New York's general election will be here before you know it.
+The final day to register to vote in New York's general election has arrived.

 New Yorkers who want to vote in the Nov.
-7 general election must be sure they are registered with the local Board of Elections office by Oct.
-13, with mailed registrations arriving to the city BOE by no later than Oct.
+7 general election must be registered with their local Board of Elections office by Oct.
+13. Mailed registrations with a postmarked date of Oct.
+13 need to arrive at the city's BOE office by no later than Oct.
 18.

 Mayor Bill de Blasio is up for re-election this year.
-Public Advocate Letitia James is also running for re-election, and all five borough president seats are being contested.
+Public Advocate Letitia James is also running for re-election, as well as all five borough presidents and city Comptroller Scott Stringer.

-Here are three ways that you can register in New York City.
+If you missed the National Voter Registration Day events, here are three ways that you can still register in New York City.
 Check here if you aren't sure whether or not you're registered.

 -If you don't have a state ID, go to the New York Board of Elections website to download the Voter Registration Form.